We recommend that you seek these services if you:

 • Receiving assets from executors once the estate has been finalised

-• Making prudent investments decisions to protect and grow trust assets
+• Making prudent investments decisions to protect and grow trust assets.

-• Ensuring that payments to beneficiaries are made according to your will
+• Ensuring that payments to beneficiaries are made according to your will.

-• Preparing annual financial statements and finalising income tax returns
+• Preparing annual financial statements and finalising income tax returns.

 About inter vivos trusts

-An inter vivos (or family) trust is established by the founder during their lifetime and is set up according to their specifications.
+An inter vivos or family trust is established by the founder during their lifetime and is set up according to their specifications.
 Nominated trustees are responsible for administering the assets for beneficiaries in accordance with the trust deed and relevant legislation.

 Trusts are continuously monitored for compliance, so it is essential that all trust documentation remains accurate and up to date.